Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    or modify the media content and may
    generate new derived media content.
    In this workflow it is important
-   to convey mediadata and metadata that
+   to convey media data and metadata that
    assist such active media processing operations.
    This workflow type is addressed
    in the first interface referred to as CMAF ingest.